jessepav/lacygoill-wiki-backup/vim/vim9.md

 ### the first things to do after pasting a legacy function into a Vim9 script

-Whenever `.` is used as a concatenation operator, replace it with `..`; and make sure it's surrounded by whitespace.
+Whenever `.` is used as a concatenation operator, replace it with `..`; and make sure it's surrounded with whitespace.

 Whenever `:function` is followed by a bang, remove it.